bcn-sdn-meetup/st2-workshop/st2/3_getting_started.md

 ## Managing rules

-To deploy a rule, use the CLI command: `st2 rule create ${PATH_TO_RULE}`, for example:
+* To deploy a rule, use the CLI command: `st2 rule create ${PATH_TO_RULE}`,

-`st2 rule create /usr/share/doc/st2/examples/rules/sample_rule_with_webhook.yaml`
+    * `st2 rule create /usr/share/doc/st2/examples/rules/sample_rule_with_webhook.yaml`

-To reload all the rules, use `st2ctl reload --register-rules`.
+* To reload all the rules, use `st2ctl reload --register-rules`.

-Custom rules can be placed in any accessible folder on local system.
+* Custom rules can be placed in any accessible folder on local system.
 By convention, custom rules are placed in the /opt/stackstorm/packs/<pack_name>/rules directory.

-To make testing rules easier we provide a `st2-rule-tester` tool which can evaluate rules against trigger instances without running any of the StackStorm components.
+* To make testing rules easier we provide a `st2-rule-tester` tool which can evaluate rules against trigger instances without running any of the StackStorm components.